codeapples/treasure-box/programming/single.md

 In case of using a variation of search - postcondition has to reflect that.

 ## Sequence calculation
-Sequence calculation has multiple variations and can result in a single value or a collection of values.
-Here we review Sequence calculation as a PoA used to calculate a single value from a collection.
+Used to calculate a single value from a collection of values using a transformation function.

 Examples: sum, product, concatenation of all the elements of a collection.